cxesmc/climber-docs/docs/dependencies.md

 ## Install LIS, FFTW and utils

-These packages could be installed individually and linked into the main directories of Yelmox and Yelmo.
+These packages could be installed individually and linked into the main directories of climber-x and yelmo.
 However, to ensure the right versions are used, etc., we have now made a separate repository for managing the installation of LIS and FFTW from the versions available in that repository, as well as some custom modules.
 This repository is managed as part of the Fast Earth System Model Community (FESMC).

 Please download the code from this repository and see the README for installation instructions:
 [https://github.com/fesmc/fesm-utils](https://github.com/fesmc/fesm-utils)